-They offer a one month free trial but afterwards, they start charging anywhere from $4.99 to $24.99.
-The more I read about their offerings, the more angry I became.
+They offer a one-month free trial but afterward, they start charging anywhere from $4.99 to $24.99.
+The more I read about their offerings, the angrier I became.
 This is such a rip off in so many different ways and we get people that actually believe a website will not help their business because of their previous experiences with a subpar service such as this.
 Who can blame them?
 A website such as the one he had, doesn’t help your business.
-In fact, my fear is that it turns people away becuase it looks like so bad.
+In fact, it probably hurts it because it looks so bad.

 So basically, you are paying $59.88, $179.88, or $299.88 annually for things that you would generally get for free, as long as you are limited to their website builder.
 If you decide to get an actual webhost and pay $60-$96 a year for a whole lot more features available to you.
 Let’s face it, with any of these packages, you may as well throw away your money.

 Here are the reasons why you should not use Vistaprint: